denten-books/plain-text/3-projection.md

 > to resist, unconsciously, the infusion of foreign impressions and Divine
 > ideas [@brittan_spiritual_1854, 169].

 Following Swedenborg, the telegraph spiritualists conceive the discrete quality of human experience as essential to the Christian hierarchy of the universe.[^ln1-swedenborg] To deny step-wise ordering of "refined media" pervading the universe is to close oneself off to the "transmission of impressions," in a communication act (consisting of a "contact" and the exchange of signifying "thought vehicles") between "source superior" and the "receiver of instructions," placed in a binary and opposing relation ("negative" but without "resistance") to the idea of the divine.
-Continuity mixes the sacred with the profane.
+Continuity must be shunned because it mixes the sacred with the profane.
 For the spiritualist, a truly Christian order must remain digital.
-To maintain otherwise would be Gnostic heresy [@edwards_neglected_1990; @shaked_dualism_2005, 52-71].
+To maintain otherwise would be Gnostic heresy [@edwards_neglected_1990;
+@shaked_dualism_2005, 52-71].

-Following Kant, it is common for contemporary cultural critics of computation to associate the digital, discrete view of the universe with determinism and its consequent threat to the idea of free will.[^ln1-golumbia] The telegraph spiritualists instead associate determinism with continuity.
-Witness George Dole writing in his Philosophy of Creation:
+Where contemporary cultural critics of computation associate the digital, discrete view of the universe with determinism and its consequent threat to the idea of free will, the telegraph spiritualists instead associate determinism with continuity.
+Witness George Dole writing in his *Philosophy of Creation*:

 > Scientists have prosecuted research on the plane of continuous degrees of the ultimates, and they have thereby failed to penetrate to interior things of